 Required beginning date.
-Beginning in 1997, unless you are a 5% owner, you must begin to receive distributions from your qualified retirement plan by April 1 of the year that follows the later of the:
+Unless you are a 5% owner, you must begin to receive distributions from your qualified retirement plan by April 1 of the year that follows the later of the:

-- 1) Calendar year in which you reach age 701⁄2, or - 2) Calendar year in which you retire.
+1) Calendar year in which you reach age 701/2, or

-Before 1997, you were required to begin receiving distributions from your retirement plan by April 1 of the year following the calendar year in which you reached age 701⁄2, regardless of whether or not you had retired.
+2) Calendar year in which you retire.

+Before 1997, you were required to begin receiving distributions from your retirement plan by April 1 of the year following the calendar year in which you reached age $70^{1/2}$, regardless of whether or not you had retired.
 This rule still applies if you are a 5% owner or the distribution is from an IRA.

-You reach age 701⁄2 on the date that is 6 calendar months after the date of your 70th birthday.
-For example, if you are retired and your 70th birthday was on July 1, 1996, you were age 701⁄2 on January 1, 1997.
-Your required beginning date for receiving distribution is April 1, 1998.
-If your 70th birthday was on June 30, 1996, you were age 701⁄2 on December 30, 1996, your required beginning date was April 1, 1997.
+Example.
+You reach age 701/2 on the date that is 6 calendar months after the date of your 70th birthday.
+For example, if you are retired and your 70th birthday was on July 1, 1997, you were age 701/2 on January 1, 1998.
+Your required beginning date for receiving distribution is April 1, 1999.
+If your 70th birthday was on June 30, 1997, you were age 701/2 on December 30, 1997, your required beginning date was April 1, 1998 unless you had not yet retired.

 Transition rule.
-If you have attained age 701⁄2 before 1997, but had not yet retired from employment with the company maintaining the plan before January 1, 1997, you may have already started to receive minimum required distributions.
+If you have attained age 70^{1/2} before 1997, but had not yet retired from employment with the company maintaining the plan before January 1, 1997, you may have already started to receive minimum required distributions.
 Beginning in 1997, your plan may allow you to elect to stop receiving such required distributions until you retire.